Church Road Well Field Project

 Construction work on the Church Road Well Field began in March 2022.
 This project will add up to 4.6 million litres of water per day to the Chapman Water System and is a significant step forward in securing water supply for the Sunshine Coast.

-On June 30, the Sunshine Coast Regional District (SCRD) was given the green light (“Leave to Commence”) by the Ministry of Forests to begin operating the Church Road well, a final water license was issued by the province and all conditions have been satisfied.
+On June 30, 2023 the Sunshine Coast Regional District (SCRD) was given the green light (“Leave to Commence”) by the Ministry of Forests to begin operating the Church Road Well, a final water licence was issued by the province and all conditions have been satisfied.

-The completion of this project will contribute up to 4.6 million litres of water per day to the Chapman water system and is a significant step forward in securing water supply for the Sunshine Coast.
+The completion of this project will contribute up to 4.6 million litres of water per day to the Chapman Water System during the dry months and is a significant step forward in securing water supply for the Sunshine Coast.

 On the right